What is Involved?

 - No need to tell us its the “Old Testament reading” or “New Testament reading”.
 This will confuse newcomers who don’t know what those things are, and old-timers will work it out themselves.
 The preacher will make it clear if it is important.

 - Don’t add to the text.
 Let it speak for itself.
-Unless the preacher or anchor asks you to, no need to give context “this happened just before David was anointed king”.
-We don’t need any “Thus says the Lord”, “This is the word of the Lord” that may suggest some kind of liturgical response.
+Unless the preacher or anchor asks you to do so there is no need to give context “this happened just before David was anointed king”.
+We don’t need any formulas like “Thus says the Lord” or “This is the word of the Lord” that may suggest some kind of liturgical response.

 - Make eye contact at the start and finish, but no need to look up during the reading.
 Focus on the text.

-- If you stumble over a word, no need to apologise or restart, just keep going.
+- If you stumble over a word, no need to apologize or restart, just keep going.
 Pause to compose yourself if necessary and maybe read a little slower.

 - Don’t race.
 Read at a slightly slower pace than your normal speaking voice.